LexMachinaInc/python-lexmachina-sync-api-client/docs/quickstart.rst

 Quickstart
 ==========

-After following the installation instructions and setting your bearer token in the environment variable ``BEARER_TOKEN``, you are ready to start!
+After following the :doc:`installation` instructions and setting your bearer token in the environment variable ``BEARER_TOKEN``, you are ready to start!

 For this example, we'll search for a case and get its details.